 A quality sleeping bag may be one of the biggest backpacking investments you ever make.
-Your sleep sack will likely cost hundreds of dollars, but if you treat it with care, it’ll last for many years, possibly even decades.
-That said, nothing will ruin a quality sleeping bag faster than neglect.
+If you know how to care for your sleeping bag, it’ll last for many years, possibly even decades.
+That said, nothing will ruin a sleeping bag faster than neglect.
+In this article we’ll show you a few tips and tricks that will make it easier to prolong the life of your sleeping bag.

 General Tips & Tricks

-STORE YOUR BAG PROPERLY
+STORE YOUR SLEEPING BAG PROPERLY

-One of the best things you can do to extend the life and health of your sleeping bag is to store it in a dry place where it can spread out.
-Never store a sleeping bag compressed.
-Ever.
 The best way to store a sleeping bag is to hang it up on a hook in a dry closet (not a musty basement or attic).
 You can also store it in a large breathable (cotton or mesh) bag in a dry place that will allow it to maintain its loft.
 Never put a sleeping bag in a plastic trash bag or non-breathable storage container.

 SPRAY FOR FRESHNESS

-ONLY COMPRESS WHEN NECESSARY
+ONLY COMPRESS SLEEPING BAGS WHEN NECESSARY

-KEEP YOUR BAG DRY
+KEEP YOUR SLEEPING BAG DRY

 CLEAN YOURSELF UP

 Sweat, dirt, and oil are long-term enemies of insulation, reducing your bag’s effective warmth rating.
-Some hikers embrace trail dirt and don’t mind sleeping in it, but we always try to clean up throughly after a long day on the trail.
+Some hikers embrace trail dirt and don’t mind sleeping in it, but we always try to clean up thoroughly after a long day on the trail.
 We also like to change into clean camp clothes when possible.
 This helps us sleep much better and keeps our sleeping bags free of dirt, sweat, oil, and bad smells.
-To wash up, we usually take a water bottle shower, use a handkerchief as a washcloth, and dry off with a small PackTowl.
-Also, remember to clean up at least 200 feet from water sources and only use biodegradable soap if really necessary (we take soap-free showers and they’re great.)

-CONSIDER USING A LINER
+CONSIDER USING A SLEEPING BAG LINER

-A sleeping bag liner will help protect the interior of your bag from dirt and grime, and they can also add a little warmth.
-We generally don’t use liners because they can feel a bit constrictive and get tangled up, but they definitely help keep your bag fresh, and a lot of backpackers love them.
+We generally don’t use liners because they can feel a bit constrictive and add some pack weight, but they definitely keep your bag fresher.
+A lot of backpackers love them.

-PROTECT YOUR BAG WHILE COWBOY CAMPING
+PROTECT YOUR SLEEPING BAG WHILE COWBOY CAMPING

 Sleeping in your bag without a tent?
 Always use a ground sheet and sleeping pad to protect your bag from direct contact with the ground.
 This will help keep the outside of your bag clean and free of abrasions.